FinweLtd/orion360-sdk-basic-examples-android/README.md

 # Examples for Orion360 SDK (Basic) for Android

-This repository contains a set of examples for creating a 360 image/video player using Orion360 SDK (Basic) for Android.
+This repository contains a set of examples for creating a 360 image/video player using Orion360 SDK (Basic) for Android and Android Studio IDE.

 Preface
 -------